euctrl-pru/aiu-portal-quarto/README.md

    *TODO*: do we want to have the letter of alphabets links?
 1. **Data**: embed the params in the YML for the file
 1. spot use of `@ref()` and substiture with relevant `@fig-`/`@tbl-`,...
+1. added carousel as from [Quarto's Gallery page](https://quarto.org/docs/gallery/).
+   It can be changed/improved but minimalistically ok

 # Notes